evanhackett/pandemic-workshop-prototype/README.md

 * Refactored the colors constant to be it's own object with frozen color sub objects ✅
 * Refactor simulaton to ES5 ✅

-# Work sesison seven, Thursday 4/23
+# Work session seven, Thursday 4/23
+* Deep dive on destructuring, scope, closures and mutablilty ✅👍
+* Made actor module ✅

+# Work sesison eight, Weekend 4/2-
 * Add an infected actor to infect the other actors

 ## Next steps